CtrlK

 Conciseness

-Extremely verbose - explains basic concepts Claude already knows (SOLID, DRY, KISS, YAGNI, single responsibility, dependency injection, error handling patterns, file organization conventions, security basics like 'never hardcode secrets').
-Most of this is generic software engineering knowledge that wastes tokens.
+Extremely verbose at ~200+ lines.
+Explains basic concepts Claude already knows well (SOLID, DRY, KISS, YAGNI, single responsibility, dependency injection, error handling patterns, file organization conventions).
+Most of the content is generic software engineering advice that adds no novel information for Claude.

 1 / 3